binaryfisher/codepath-project3/README.md

 Submitted by: **Shengwei Yu**

-This web app: **This app test your basic Javascript knowledge using flashcards.**
+This web app: **This app tests your basic Javascript knowledge using flashcards.**

 Time spent: **4** hours spent in total